kingeke/news-aggregator/README.md

 ## Backend Structure

+### Laravel telescope

+The application uses [laravel](https://laravel.com/docs/11.x/telescope) telescope to view logs, requests, and much more, you can use this to view emails sent for password requests as well.

 ### Database configuration

 The database connection details are defined in `config/database.php`.
 This uses standard MySQL DB to run the application.